OPS-E2E-PPE/VBA-Docs/api/Outlook.AppointmentItem.RTFBody.md

 ## Remarks

-You can use the  **StrConv** function in Microsoft Visual Basic for Applications (VBA), or the **System.Text.Encoding.AsciiEncoding.GetString()** method in C# or Visual Basic to convert an array of bytes to a string.
+Use the **StrConv** function in Microsoft Visual Basic for Applications (VBA), or the **System.Text.Encoding.AsciiEncoding.GetString()** method in C# or Visual Basic to convert an array of bytes to a string.

 ## Example

 The following code samples in Microsoft Visual Basic for Applications (VBA) and C# displays the Rich Text Format body of the appointment in the active inspector.
 An **AppointmentItem** must be the active inspector for this code to work.

 ```vb